-Here we use bold variables to denote vectors. $f_p$ are the known (or assumed) dynamics of the system with parameters $p$, $\vec{x}_{p,\theta}(t; \vec{x}_0)$ denotes the solution of those dynamics with initial conditions $\vec{x}_0$ at parameter values $p$ and $\theta$, $\vec{u}(t)$ is an external stimulus, $h_q(\vec{x}_{p,\theta}(t; \vec{x}_0), t)$ is the observation function parameterized by $q$ which can explicitly depend on time (for instance, due to some noise processes or the influence of the external stimulus on the observation etc.), and $NN_\theta(\vec{x})$ is the universal approximator network trained to learn the unknown dynamics of the system based on its parameters $\theta$.
-Lastly, note that for notational simplicity we drop the parameter dependence of the observation $\vec{y}_\theta(t)$ on parameters $p$ and $q$ and initial conditions $\vec{x}_0$, but keep the network parameters $\theta$ since we want to optimize those while keeping the rest fixed.
-While this work focuses on systems of ordinary differential equations, it is not limited to these scenarios, and can be extended to stochastic and delayed differential equation systems as well, as has been done in previous work using UDEs~\cite{rackauckas2021}.
-For some observed dataset $\{\hat{\vec{y}}_i\}_{i=1, \dots, N}$, training the UDE $NN_\theta$ will use a cost function $C(\theta)$ that minimizes the error at every observed time point $t_i$ such that
+Here we use bold variables to denote vectors. $f_p$ are the known (or assumed) dynamics of the system with parameters $p$, $\vec{x}_{p,\theta}(t; \vec{x}_0)$ denotes the solution of those dynamics with initial conditions $\vec{x}_0$ at parameter values $p$ and $\theta$, $\vec{u}(t)$ is an external stimulus, $h_q(\vec{x}_{p,\theta}(t; \vec{x}_0), t)$ is the observation function parameterized by $q$ which can explicitly depend on time (for instance, due to noise processes or the influence of the external stimulus on the observation), and $N\!N_\theta(\vec{x})$ is the universal approximator network trained to learn the unknown dynamics of the system based on its parameters $\theta$.
+For notational simplicity we drop the parameter dependence of the observation $\vec{y}_\theta(t)$ on parameters $p$ and $q$ and initial conditions $\vec{x}_0$, but keep the network parameters $\theta$, since we want to optimize those while keeping the rest fixed.
+We focus on systems of ordinary differential equations in this work, but the approach extends to stochastic and delayed differential equation systems, as has been done in previous work using UDEs \cite{rackauckas2021}.
+For an observed dataset $\{\hat{\vec{y}}_i\}_{i=1, \dots, N}$, training the UDE $N\!N_\theta$ uses a cost function $C(\theta)$ that minimizes the error at every observed time point $t_i$ such that

 where $\vec{y}_\theta(t_i)$ is the observed solution of the ODE with neural network weights $\theta$ at the measurement times $t_i$.
-In all equations that rely on observational data, we define any observed data for $\vec{x}$ to be denoted as $\hat{\vec{x}}$.
-Although we chose $C(\theta)$ to be the mean squared error in this work, many other cost functions are appropriate for different scenarios, depending on how measurement noise affects the measured signal.
+In all equations that rely on observational data, we denote any observed data for $\vec{x}$ as $\hat{\vec{x}}$.
+We chose $C(\theta)$ to be the mean squared error in this work, but other cost functions are appropriate for different scenarios, depending on how measurement noise affects the measured signal.
 We then use the prediction-error method to train UDEs on this loss function for chaotic systems.